numair-2003/AIML-Internship-NumairFahad/README.md

 - Visualized misclassified images and training/validation loss & accuracy curves
 - Compared CNN's convolution and pooling approach to the Dense network from Lab 12

+## Lab 14 - IMDB Movie Reviews Dataset

+- `imdb_data/` — IMDB movie review sequences (padded) saved as `.npz` for offline use
+- Built Recurrent Neural Networks for binary sentiment classification (positive/negative) using Embedding, SimpleRNN, GRU, and LSTM layers
+- Compared SimpleRNN, GRU, and LSTM architectures on test accuracy and training time
+- Experimented with sequence length (`maxlen`) trade-offs between training time and accuracy
+- Built a custom stacked-LSTM architecture and trained on the full IMDB training set
+- Performed error analysis on misclassified reviews, decoding text back to words to inspect model failures
+- Predicted sentiment on a custom, hand-written review by encoding it into the model's word-index format
+- Compared RNN's sequential, order-dependent processing approach to the CNN's spatial approach from Lab 13

 ### Assignment 03 - Telco Customer Churn Dataset

 - End-to-end deep learning project for customer churn prediction